ins1x/sampcac-docs/README.md

 # Disclaimer
 This is an **unofficial SA-MP Clientside Anticheat (SAMPCAC) documentation** repository.
 All rights belong to the author 0xCAC and are provided here for informational purposes only.
 The official https://SAMPCAC.xyz/docs site has been unavailable for a long time and this repository was created to help you with development. **There is no source code here, only binaries and documentation!**

-# Welcome to SAMPCAC documentation
-This site contains all information needed to set up and run a SAMPCAC protected server.

 ## About
 ### SA-MP Clientside AntiCheat
 Brand new clientside anticheat for SA-MP, designed to detect and report cheaters to the server they are connected to.
 SAMPCAC is aiming to be a replacement for old heavy, unstable anticheat softwares.